parischap/effect-libs/packages/pretty-print/README.md

 } from "@parischap/pretty-print";

 const toPrint = new Date(Date.UTC(2024, 8, 20));

-const stringifyByPassToStringed = Stringify.asString({
+const stringifyAsValue = Stringify.asString({
 	...Options.ansiDarkSingleLine,
 });

-const stringifyAllObjects = Stringify.asString({
+const stringifyAsRecord = Stringify.asString({
 	...Options.ansiDarkSingleLine,
-	byPasser: ByPasser.defaultInstance(ColorSet.ansiDarkMode),
+	byPasser: ByPasser.objectAsRecord(ColorSet.ansiDarkMode),
 });

-// As date: Fri Sep 20 2024 02:00:00 GMT+0200 (heure d’été d’Europe centrale)
+// As value: Fri Sep 20 2024 02:00:00 GMT+0200 (heure d’été d’Europe centrale)
-console.log(`As date: ${stringifyByPassToStringed(toPrint)}`);
+console.log(`As value: ${stringifyAsValue(toPrint)}`);
-// As object:
+// As record:
-console.log(`As object: ${stringifyAllObjects(toPrint)}`);
+console.log(`As record: ${stringifyAsRecord(toPrint)}`);
 ```

-You may play with all the other options at your disposal.
+Use the API to play with all the other options at your disposal!

 ### 3) Getting the result as an array of lines

 Sometimes, you may want to get the result of pretty-printing as an array of lines.
 This can be useful if you need to further format the output lines, e.g add an extra tab at the start of each line...
-In this case, you will use the Stringify.asLines function instead of the Stringify.asString function.
+In this case, you will use the [Stringify.asLines](https://parischap.github.io/effect-libs/pretty-print/stringify.ts.html#aslines) function instead of the [Stringify.asString](https://parischap.github.io/effect-libs/pretty-print/stringify.ts.html#asString) function.
 This function takes the same parameters as the asString function but it returns a [StringifiedValue](https://parischap.github.io/effect-libs/pretty-print/StringifiedValue.ts.html) which is an array of [FormattedString's](https://parischap.github.io/effect-libs/pretty-print/FormattedString.ts.html).

 The following example shows how to add a tab at the start of each line of the stringified result: